melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 ##### Hide runtime types

-For extra type safety, we can remove the runtime representation of variants (`int`) from the generated functions, by using `{ jsConverter = newType }` payload with `@bs.deriving`:
+For extra type safety, we can hide the runtime representation of variants (`int`) from the generated functions, by using `{ jsConverter = newType }` payload with `@bs.deriving`: